 A tight job market in a healthy economy creates a dynamic that affects business owners and employees similarly, but both groups have different objectives.
 Each side hopes to get more out of the other.
-A middle ground does exist in employee reward and recognition programs though; it benefits small businesses by motivating employees to do more, and employees who want more from their employers, will choose to alter their work habits, attitudes and behaviors, ultimately elevating your business.
+A middle ground does exist in employee reward and recognition programs though; it benefits small businesses through employee engagement, and employees who want more from their employers will choose to alter their work habits, attitudes and behaviors, ultimately elevating your business.

 Distinguishing Rewards from Recognition

 While they may seem the same, and many people use them interchangeably, differences exist among rewards and recognition programs.
 Companies set up employee rewards systems to show appreciation for performance and to offer motivation to groups or individuals.
 An employee reward may have a monetary value or generate a cost of some kind to a company(see pay-at-risk plans), but it stands apart from salary considerations.
 Once practiced only by large companies, employee rewards systems appeal to small businesses as a means of attracting new talent in a competitive job market and increasing performance by existing employees.
 On the other hand, recognition programs offer psychological benefits to assure employees of a company’s appreciation.
 Companies may combine reward and recognition programs because both systems use many of the same components.
 However, small-business owners who want to motivate employees and keep costs low as well need to recognize the distinctions that mark the differences between reward and recognition programs.

 Why Separating Reward from Performance Appraisal and Merit Pay is So Important